-This pre-election forum, Shaping the future of the arts, culture and creative sector is designed to contribute to shaping the conversation around this important goal.
+This pre-election forum, Shaping the future of the arts, culture and creative sector was designed to contribute to shaping the conversation around this important goal.

-This forum will provide the arts sector with an opportunity to join together for a conversation on arts policies with:
+This forum provided the arts sector with an opportunity to join together for a conversation on arts policies with:

-The forum will be facilitated by broadcaster Miriama Kamo.
-Each speaker will present their party’s arts policies, participate in a panel discussion, and respond to questions from Miriama, and questions submitted from the sector.
+The forum was facilitated by broadcaster Miriama Kamo.
+The forum has been covered by The Spinoff, The Big Idea and Stuff.
+Each speaker presented their party’s arts policies, participated in a panel discussion, and responded to questions from Miriama, and questions submitted from the sector.

-This was originally planned as a live event, but due to current concerns about COVID-19, the forum will now be run online at 6.30pm.
-Please join us by either streaming live via The Big Idea’s Facebook page or YouTube channel or The Spinoff’s Facebook page.
+This was originally planned as a live event, but due to current concerns about COVID-19, the forum was run online.